Personal, Social, Health and Economic Education (PSHE) including Relationships and Sex Education (RSE)

 - Children will demonstrate a healthy outlook towards school, demonstrating positive behaviour and good attendance.

-As a result of this, children at St Joseph’s children will become healthy, independent and responsible members of a society who understand how they are developing both personally and socially.
+As a result of this, children at St Joseph’s will become healthy, independent and responsible members of a society who understand how they are developing both personally and socially.